rfeinman/pytorch-minimize/docs/source/api/index.rst

 .. note::
-    The *trust-constr* constrained solver is currently a wrapper for SciPy's 'trust-constr' minimization method.
+    Method ``'trust-constr'`` is currently a wrapper for SciPy's *trust-constr* minimization method.
 CUDA tensors are supported, but CUDA will only be used for function and gradient evaluation, with the remaining solver computations performed on CPU (with numpy arrays).

 **Nonlinear least-squares**